cube-js/cube/docs/Schema/measures.md

 category: Reference
 subCategory: Reference
 menuOrder: 3
+proofread: 06/18/2019
 ---

-`measures` parameter contains a set of measures and each measure is an aggregation over certain column in your database table.
-Any measure should have name, sql parameter and type.
+The `measures` parameter contains a set of measures and each measure is an aggregation over a certain column in your database table.
+Any measure should have a name, sql parameter, and type.

-When you give a name to measure there are certain rules to follow.
+When you give a name to a measure, there are certain rules to follow.
 Each measure should:
 - Be unique within a cube
 - Start with a lowercase letter

-You can use `0-9`,`_` and letters when naming measure.
+You can use `0-9`, `_`, and letters when naming a measure.

 ```javascript
 cube(`Orders`, {